 Suitable for exercise science, high performance sport, science, and psychology students.

-Age-related changes in cognition (e.g. memory, problem solving) are often exacerbated in degenerative neurological conditions, such as Parkinson's disease.
-This decline can impact the person's ability to self-monitor their motor performances, which can make it difficult to retain movement and speech-based improvements in response to behavioural therapies.
-To effectively navigate and engage with real world environments, we are often required to multi-task; whether that be engaging in a conversation while walking, texting while ascending stairs, or solving a child's problem while preparing a meal.
-Despite the essentiality of multi-tasking to our way of life, very little is known about the impact of dual and triple-task training on the motor, cognitive and/or speech performances of ageing adults.
-This Honours project will provide the student with an opportunity to work toward developing a novel training task to assess and potentially improve multi-tasking in older populations.
-The findings from this project will help guide future research involving participants with neurological conditions.
+Age-related changes in cognition (e.g. problem solving) are often exacerbated in degenerative neurological conditions, such as Parkinson's disease (PD).
+This decline can impact the person's ability to self-monitor their motor performances and negatively influence their ability to retain balance and movement rhythmicity.
+To effectively navigate and engage with real world environments, we are often required to multi-task; whether that be engaging in a conversation while walking, or texting while ascending stairs.
+Despite the essentiality of multi-tasking to our way of life, very little is known about the impact of dual-tasking on the motor symptom severity, gait characteristics, and movement rhythmicity in people with PD.
+This Honours project will provide the student with an opportunity to further develop their skills in motor control and biomechanics to better understand the implications of multi-tasking on locomotion in people with PD.

 Parkinson's disease (PD) is an age-related neurodegenerative condition characterised by slowness of movement, muscle rigidity, and resting tremor, but as the disease progresses postural instability and gait difficulties begin to affect activities of daily living.
 Declines in physical functioning effectively expose people with PD to a nine times greater risk of recurrent falls, and a five times greater risk of sustaining fall-related injuries compared with healthy individuals of a similar age.
 Prospective research shows more than 50% of falls experienced by people with PD occur during walking or transferring tasks, implicating postural instability and gait difficulties as likely contributors to a large percentage of the falls experienced by this population.
 The proposed Honours project would provide the student with an opportunity to apply principles of biomechanics, motor control and neuroscience to better understand the motor symptoms of Parkinson's disease and investigate their potential role in the falls experienced by this population.